 - Great pain and pressure relief

-For buyers with a bigger budget that want to purchase one of the best luxury mattresses, we suggest you take a look at the WinkBed hybrid bed.
+For buyers with a bigger budget that want to purchase one of the best luxury mattresses, we suggest you take a look at the WinkBed mattress.
 It is available in multiple firmness levels from which you can choose the one that suits you best – Medium Soft (4.5), Medium Firm (6.5), and Firm (7.5).
 There is also a Medium Firm option with the WinkBed Plus available for heavier sleepers, where memory foam and mini-coil layers replace the latex layers.

-All three models’ thick comfort system has gel memory foam layers and pocketed mini-coils.
+All models’ thick comfort system has gel memory foam layers and pocketed mini-coils.
 Unlike other hybrid models, the bed is very quiet.
 It has great motion isolation, great edge support and you can sleep fairly cool in it.

 Like we have mentioned, the bed is more suitable for buyers with bigger budgets because of its high price.
 However, you have a lifetime warranty, 120-day sleep trial, and free shipping for any location in the U.S. The mattress is very good for all types of sleepers (stomach, back, side or combination), and for individuals of different weights (heavy, average, light) with multiple firmness options to pick.